ammanley/simple_customer_api/README.md

 -Alembic
 -PostgreSQL
 -SQLAlchemy
+-Nose (optional for easy testing)
 ```
 ## Getting Started

+- Create a virtual enviroment and install Python packages and dependencies

-Once you've cloned the project, create a Python virtual environment (virtualenvwrapper was used here, but isn't required), and then run ```pip install requirements.txt``` to fetch all required packages and their dependencies.
+Once you've cloned the project, create a Python virtual environment (virtualenv was used here, but isn't required), and then run ```pip install -r requirements.txt``` to fetch all required packages and their dependencies.

+- Set DATABASE_URL env variable

-Once you've set up your virtual environment, you'll want to create a database in PostgreSQL, and set up a DATABASE\_URL env variable to point to your Postgres instance and provide the required username and password.
-The app defaults to look for a database called 'shipt' if you have not set the DATABASE\_URL env variable.
+Once you've set up your virtual environment, you'll want to create a database in PostgreSQL, and set up a DATABASE\_URL env variable to point to your Postgres instance and provide the required username and password (which could be none if you're a local user using ident).
+The app defaults to look for a database called 'customer_api' if you have not set the DATABASE\_URL env variable.

+- Setup database tables, seed database

 After you've set up your database, run ```python manage.py db upgrade``` to set up the necessary tables from the provided migration folder.
 Optionally, you can also run```python seed.py``` to seed some starter values to play with (this is needed if you want to see results from the show_info.py script).

+- Start development server, set optional PORT env variable

 At this point, run ```python run.py ```, which will init your server from the provided app package, and your server will be running!
 Specify the optional PORT env variable to run on a particular port, the app will default to port 5000.